Off-label use: Regulation in the United Kingdom

+Regulation in Mainland China

+On 20 August 2021, the Standing Committee of the 13th National People's Congress of the People's Republic of China adopted the Medical Practitioners Law, which explicitly permitted off-label use under certain circumstances.
+Prior to its adoption, there was no specific legislation regarding off-label use in China, and the practice existed in a legal grey area.

 Veterinary medicines

 The veterinarian has a much smaller pharmacopeia available than does the human practitioner.
 Therefore, drugs are more likely to be used "off-label" – typically, this involves the use of a human medication in an animal, where there is no corresponding medication licensed for that species.
 This problem is compounded in "exotic" species (such as reptiles and rodents) where there are very few, if any licensed medications.
 In addition, especially in Europe, equine veterinarians are forced to use many drugs off-label, as the horse is classified as a "food-producing animal" and many veterinary drugs are labeled specifically not for use in animals intended for human consumption.

-This practice is permitted by the Animal Medicinal Drug Use Clarification Act of 1994 (P.L.
+In the United States, this practice is permitted by the Animal Medicinal Drug Use Clarification Act of 1994 (P.L.
 103-396).
-FDA specifically prohibits extralabel use of a number of antibiotics, anti-inflammatory drugs and hormones in food producing animals.
+The FDA specifically prohibits extralabel use of a number of antibiotics, anti-inflammatory drugs and hormones in food producing animals.
 FDA also tightly controls the use of certain veterinary-prescribed drugs when administered in the feed of food-producing animals.